 1. The lineup of services includes the following:

 2. Construction engineering and inspection (CEI) and public works inspection are the two primary methods of field inspection.
-A major chunk of CEI efforts is for long-range transportation infrastructure projects, in which everything is constructed according to, for example, TxDOT or FDOT plans and specifications.
-Meanwhile, a public works inspection effort will focus on plans and specifications from the engineer of record, and most likely, a second set of standards from the municipality in which the project is being constructed.
+A major chunk of CEI efforts is for long-range transportation infrastructure projects.
+Everything within that is constructed according to DOT plans and specifications, such as TxDOT or FDOT.
+Meanwhile, a public works inspection effort will focus on plans and specifications from the engineer of record and most likely a second set of standards from the municipality in which the project is being constructed.

-3. The basic reason field inspectors do what they do is to ensure the contractor builds the improvements and infrastructure to the plans and specifications—ensuring safety by eliminating the potential for a failure, promoting accountability, and maintaining budgets by verifying projects are constructed correctly the first time.
+3. The basic reason field inspectors do what they do is to ensure the contractor builds the improvements and infrastructure to the plans and specifications.
+They ensure safety by eliminating the potential for a failure, promoting accountability and maintaining budgets to verify projects are constructed correctly the first time.

-4. Touch points vary from eight hours a day to once every few weeks, depending on the dynamic of the project, location or even phasing.
+4. Touch points vary from eight hours a day to once every few weeks depending on the dynamic of the project, location or even phasing.
 If a deficiency is identified, field inspectors go to great lengths to inform all parties, not just the contractor.
 The entire development team, and perhaps a municipality, will be made aware of the situation so problems don’t escalate out of control and further strain budgets.
-Nobody wants to tear up and redo paving, for instance, because of a water leak or compaction issue underneath that could have been prevented.
+Nobody wants to tear up and redo paving because of a water leak or compaction issue underneath that could have been prevented.

-5. Construction Services personnel will be challenged to maintain a positive attitude in the field because nobody wants to be told they are doing a poor job.
+5. Construction Services personnel will be challenged to maintain a positive attitude in the field.
 Emotions run high on occasion.
-However, highly skilled employees know the difference between stopping an activity immediately because something isn’t being done correctly vs. really working with a contractor to answer questions or help solve a challenging situation by gathering more information.
+Nobody wants to be told they are doing a poor job.
+However, highly skilled employees know the difference between stopping an activity immediately because something isn’t being done correctly, versus really working with a contractor to answer questions or help solve a challenging situation by gathering more information.
 Many types of interactions occur throughout the project life cycle—with contractors, clients and the public—and an accommodating mentality will enable the project to progress more effectively and efficiently.

 In the end, everything comes back to specifications.
 They are created for very important reasons.
-Field inspectors examine all the little details, the materials, how a contractor handles the materials, how the materials are installed and so on.
+Field inspectors examine all the little details, the materials, how a contractor handles the materials, how the materials are installed and many more things.

-For more on Halff’s full range of construction services, visit our Construction Services page to contact our leaders today!
+For more information on Halff’s full range of construction services, visit our Construction Services page to contact our leaders today!